 Romance is alive and well at Piccolo Sogno in River West.
-A big, ivory-covered tree anchors the Italian restaurant’s tented backyard, where twinkly lights, ivy, and lots of foliage add up to major ambiance and heaters provide warmth.
-The Italy-worshipping menu includes dishes such as pappardelle with wild boar ragu, braised beef short ribs over polenta, and cheese-filled fried squash blossoms, many complemented by the imported olive oil and wines.
+A big, ivory-covered tree anchors the Italian restaurant’s tented backyard, where twinkly lights, ivy, and lots of foliage add up to major ambiance.
+The Italy-worshipping menu includes dishes such as black spaghetti with mussels, clams, shrimp, and calamari; braised beef short ribs over polenta; and lemon-marinated baby artichokes, many complemented by the imported olive oil and wines.

 For South American flair: Tanta

-Tanta’s River North rooftop is one of Chicagos’ best, with twinkly lights for ambiance, foliage and flowers for flair, and most recently, heaters.
+Tanta’s River North rooftop is one of Chicago’s best, with twinkly lights for good vibes, foliage and flowers for flair, and shade for sunny days.
 Food here tours Peru, from ceviches and empanadas to grilled octopus with chimichurri and lomo saltado, with cheffed-up touches such as ponzu gel and avocado mousse showing up in various dishes.
-Can’t decide what to order?
-Book the two-person, six-course family style tasting experience, now available on OpenTable.

 Kaiser Tiger is the place for beer, and lots of it.
-The Far West gastropub has 14 kinds on tap and another 80 in bottles and cans, plus a food menu that’s varied enough to please any group, with sausages, sandwiches, vegan entrees, and more.
+The Far West gastropub has 14 types on tap and another 80 in bottles and cans, plus a food menu that’s varied enough to please any group, with sausages, sandwiches, vegan entrees, and more.
 With the return of warmer weather, live music has returned on Wednesday and Thursday nights.
 Stay tuned for the soon-to-open bocce court.

 For a stunning industrial setting: The Dawson

 On nearly all best-of-outdoor-dining Chicago lists, The Dawson’s River West patio is certainly one to behold.
-Glass, brick, wood, and ivy come together to create a stunning effect.
-The chic atmosphere, lit by twinkly lights and warmed by heaters and an outdoor fireplace, is simultaneously relaxing and energizing, accompanied by American fare such as a fried chicken sandwich, fish tacos, and mac and cheese.
+Glass, brick, wood, and ivy come together to create a dazzling effect.
+The chic atmosphere is simultaneously relaxing and energizing, accompanied by American fare such as a fried chicken sandwich, fish tacos, and mac and cheese.